-\mathbf{I} N THE COURSE of their work the various committees have created a wealth of literature which is available to all members and prospective members who are interested in gaining a better understanding of Kiwanis.
-The list is constantly changing as the work grows, but International is always ready to supply the list of publications and to furnish such copies as may be useful to those interested.
+A WEALTH OF LITERATURE has been created which is available to all members and prospective members who are interested in gaining a better understanding of Kiwanis.
+The list is constantly changing as the work grows, but the General Office is always ready to furnish such copies as may be useful to those interested.
 Some of the Kiwanis publications have found a place of usefulness far beyond the limits of the organization.